 Storage space was minimal.
 There was a hanging rail with two lonely hangers and no shelves or drawers.

 The king-sized bed was comfortable but had cheap linen and foam pillows.
-In lieu of bedside tables, there were two cubbyholes at either side of the bed.
+In lieu of bedside tables, there were two cubbyholes on either side of the bed.

 A wall-mounted TV hung opposite the bed.

 There was no air-conditioning.
 This was an issue as the room did feel very stuffy, despite the less-than-tropical temperatures outside, and the small desk fan provided was ineffective.

 The bathroom was clean and functional with good lighting.
 It had a shower cubicle with a nylon curtain.
 The shower was powerful.